The Chester Children’s Chorus: an auditioned group for 140 talented children 8 to 18 years old

 • Piano, theory, and composition lessons for motivated and advanced musicians

-• Music teaching program directed by John Alston, associate professor of music at Swarthmore College.
+• Music teaching program directed by John Alston, former Associate professor of music at Swarthmore College.

 • Seven to 10 community-wide concerts each year in Chester, Swarthmore, West Chester, Malvern and elsewhere.